microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 * Command-line: Add one or multiple `--overlay-ports=<directory>` options to your vcpkg command
 * [Manifest](../reference/vcpkg-configuration-json.md#overlay-ports): Populate the `"overlay-ports"` array in `vcpkg-configuration.json`
 * [Environmental variable](./config-environment.md#vcpkg_overlay_ports): Set `VCPKG_OVERLAY_PORTS` to a list of directory paths

-Path lookup order follows first from a list in the command line, the manifest, and finally the environment.

 ### Example: Overlay Ports Example